meliache/geohashing.el/README.md

 and have some clever way to select the coordinates or the graticule.
 * * *

-At the moment, it should be used like this:
+## Installation and basic interactive use

-Add the file `geohashing.el` somewhere into your emacs path and add
+Copy the file `geohashing.el` somewhere into your emacs path and add

     (require 'geohashing)